 Section 23.1 of the SA Constitution stipulates: “Everyone is entitled to fair labour practice.“

-The process of being recruited is part of an employment experience.
+The process of being recruited is part of the labour experience.
 Applicants participate in a formal procedure that is the potential start of an employment relationship.
-It can’t be argued that an applicants right to a fair recruitment process is not protected by the Constitution.

 Recruitment responds to a lack of regulations by breaking from conventions that foster inclusion and fair process.